brown-ccv/react-volume-viewer/README.md

   /** Scale of the dataset in the scene */
   scale: PropTypes.string,

+  /** Number of slices used to generate the model */
+  slices: PropTypes.number.isRequired,

+  /** Spacing between the slices of the model */
+  spacing: PropTypes.exact({
+    x: PropTypes.number,
+    y: PropTypes.number,
+    z: PropTypes.number,
+  }).isRequired,

   /* Sliders for control of clipping along the x, y, and z axes */
   sliders: PropTypes.exact({
     x: SLIDER,